djtrack16/heap/README.md

 heap
 ====

 Binary heap implementation, internally represented as a list.
 Only supports minimum heap property for now.
+I use this heap quite a bit in personal projects and when trying out some new algorithm.

 **Advantages**